-Brain damage is often difficult to treat.
-Peripheral nerves (nerves the connect the brain and spinal cord to the rest of the body) can sometimes regenerate and heal.
-It’s much harder to regenerate brain tissue, meaning brain damage may be permanent. .
+Infant brain damage is often difficult to make a recovery from.
+Peripheral nerves (nerves the connect the brain and spinal cord to the rest of the body) can sometimes regenerate and make a full recovery.
+It’s much harder to regenerate brain tissue, meaning infant brain damage recovery could be impossible .

-While the damage to the brain may be permanent, treatment is still crucial.
-Your doctor will find the source of the damage and correct it so that no further damage occurs.
-Your child may also need treatment for secondary effects of the damage.
+While the infant brain damage might be permanent, recovery is still crucial.
+Your doctor will find the source of the infant brain damage and correct it so that no further brain damage occurs.
+Your child may also need treatment to make a recovery for secondary effects of the infant brain damage.

-It’s difficult to determine if an infant has suffered a brain injury.
-One popular test for brain injury in infants is the “Glasgow Coma Scale,” which tests the baby’s neurological state.
-If the child scores under a 15, your doctor may recommend testing for brain damage.
+It’s difficult to determine if a newborn is experiencing infant brain damage.
+One popular test for infant brain damage in newborns is the “Glasgow Coma Scale,” which tests the baby’s neurological state.
+If the child scores under a 15, your doctor may recommend testing for infant brain damage.

-Some types of brain damage require surgical intervention.
-Brain damage requiring surgery is usually caused by physical trauma during delivery or by a perinatal stroke.
+Some types of infant brain damage require surgical intervention.
+Infant brain damage requiring surgery is usually caused by physical trauma during delivery or by a perinatal stroke.
 Surgery can’t repair the damage to the brain but it can stop bleeding in the brain, remove blood clots, repair broken blood vessels, and relieve pressure on the brain.

 A “craniotomy” may be used to repair damaged blood vessels and remove blood and blood clots from the brain.
 In this procedure, the surgeon will remove part of the skull to gain access to the brain.
 The surgeon will then perform whatever procedure is necessary to repair damage and prevent further damage.
 The skull will then be replaced and fixed with screws and metal plates.